thisisabhinay/connect-4/apps/game/README.md

 The frontend architecture splits responsibilities between stateful and presentational components:

 - `GameBoard`: The main component that renders the game grid and handles player interactions.
 It uses the `useGameState` hook to manage game logic.
-- `CoinElement`: A presentational component for individual board cells, handling the visual representation of pieces and click interactions.
+- `CoinSlot`: A presentational component for individual board cells, handling the visual representation of pieces and click interactions.

 ### Backend Structure